MattRooney/hacker-rank/README.md

 `$ ruby save_the_princess.rb` &amp; `$ ruby save_the_princess_2.rb`

+To run the tests for both programs, simply run:

+`$ rake`

-Both programs will puts the grid with the original placement of both characters as well as Mario's entire path to the Princess, like so:
+Both programs will display the grid with the original placement of both characters as well as Mario's entire path to the Princess, like so:

 ![screen_shot](screen_shot.png)